-Computer grade reports will be posted at mid-term (4 1⁄2 weeks) and at the end of each term (9 weeks) and session (18 weeks) to all students.
+Report cards will be posted at the end of each term (9 weeks) to all students.
 The number of tardies and absences will be clearly marked in the report.
-Teachers will notify parents via a progress report, phone call or electronic communication should a student's grade fall below a "C".
+Parents and students are responsible for monitoring grades and attendance in FOCUS, our student information system.
 Term grades are final.
 One-half credit will be granted for each term course passed.